-Figure 26: Antenna Vertical HPBW
+Figure 26: Antenna vertical HPBW

 Table 20 shows results in case material constituting buildings and road are not reflective.

 Result show that most links can have SINR much higher than 10 dB by reaching values up to about 38 dB.
-Such links are in LoS conditions.
-For other links, where LoS condition is not met, the propagation is dominated by diffraction, and the SINR appears much lower.
+Such links are in LOS conditions.
+For other links, where LOS condition is not met, the propagation is dominated by diffraction, and the SINR appears much lower.
 These links, AP07-RT10 and AP11-RT03, cannot operate according to the target.

-Table 20: AP/Node to/from RT, Concrete Buildings and Concrete Street
+Table 20: AP/Node to/from RT, concrete buildings and concrete street